Damanpreet/deep-interactive/README.md

 - To generate the sample clicks for your image:

 ### Sample clicks
-To run the sample clicks, modify the configuration file.
+1. To run the sample clicks, modify the configuration file.
 Configuration File path for sample clicks: cfg/config.py

-Carefully modify the parameters for training and testing.

-Run the command:
+2. Run the command:
 ```bash
 python sample_clicks.py
 ```